intjelic/python-sfml/doc/source/api/api_index.rst

-       Though such functionality can be found in Python's socket module, we believe that its inclusion not only aids developers as they port their software from C++ to Python or vice-versa, but we also find SFML's API more convient in some cases (e.g. when obtaining a public IP address).
+       Though such functionality can be found in Python's socket module, we believe that its inclusion not only aids developers as they port their software from C++ to Python or vice-versa, but we also find SFML's API more convenient in some cases (e.g. when obtaining a public IP address).